Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 - Often the leader will stick his leg out to signal that the song stops when the current part is finished.

 - Often the lead fiddler will play two measures at the beginning to set the key, rhythm, and tempo for experienced players.
+Because of the rhythm pattern, this introduction is nicknamed a "potato."

 - Often only the lead fiddler and one rhythm player play a new song the first time through so everyone can hear a new song clearly.